fdelgadodelapuente/isce2_install/alos2_example.md

 ISCE2 example for processing a single swath of an ALOS-2 interferogram of Aniakchak crater, Aleutians.
 It does not include the ionospheric correction because in this case it fails for single swath processing.

+You can process ALOS-2 stripmap data with `stripmapApp.py`.
+For ALOS-2 SM3 the data are provided as a double polarization IMG-HH and IMG-HV files with the same pixel size for each file – there is no need to run an FBD2FBS conversion.
+The SM1 data are provided as single polarization files with a single IMG-HH file.
+HH interferograms have a higher SNR than HV interferograms.

 Download the data
 ```
 wget https://cumulus.asf.earthdatacloud.nasa.gov/L1.1/ALOS2/ALOS2447461150-220905-WBSR1.1__A.zip